andrewwschwartz/ElementalVR/README.md

 Here we explored the basics of developing a VR experience.
 It was our thought to build something of the likes of Legend of Kora.
 However, since this was our first time developing in Unity and our first time building in VR, we only made and a few basic scenes, some locomotion, and combat.

-For a video demonstration of this app, check this link [here](https://youtu.be/UP44SMC1lbk)
+For a video demonstration of this app, check this link <a href="https://youtu.be/UP44SMC1lbk" target="_blank">here</a>.